curl/everything-curl/libcurl/names.md

 # Name resolving

 Most transfers libcurl can do involves a name that first needs to be translated to an Internet address.
-That's "name resolving".
+That is "name resolving".
 Using a numerical IP address directly in the URL usually avoids the name resolve phase, but in many cases it is not easy to manually replace the name with the IP address.

 libcurl tries hard to [re-use an existing connection](connectionreuse.md) rather than to create a new one.
 The function that checks for an existing connection to use is based purely on the name and is performed before any name resolving is attempted.
-That's one of the reasons the re-use is so much faster.
+That is one of the reasons the re-use is so much faster.
 A transfer using a reused connection will not resolve the host name again.